X-Men: Reign of Apocalypse: Gameplay

 X-Men: Reign of Apocalypse is a side-scrolling action beat 'em up with 12 distinct levels.
 Each level has waves of enemies plus a mutant boss who all must be defeated to progress to the next stage.
 Players must defeat enemies to earn points which can be spent at the end of each stage to improve the character's strength, vitality, or mutant power.
 All playable characters share the same basic attacks, but each one has a unique special ability: Wolverine has claws that excel in close-range combat, Rogue has a charge ability, Storm controls tornado projectiles, and Cyclops has long-range optic blasts.

 Multiplayer

 Up to two players can play cooperatively in campaign mode, or play against each other in a competitive mode to pit two of the playable characters in battle.

 Reception

 X-Men: Reign of Apocalypse received mixed reviews upon release.
 Aggregate review websites Metacritic and GameRankings scored the game 61 out of 100 and 59.34%, respectively.
-The reviewer at GameSpot recommended the portable game to X-Men and beat 'em up game fanatics, but was disappointed by the simplistic gameplay and ending.
+The reviewer at GameSpot recommended the portable game to X-Men and beat 'em up game fans, but was disappointed by the simplistic gameplay and ending.
 Nintendojo concluded that it was "a fun game that ends much too quickly".